Libensemble/libensemble/README.rst

 libEnsemble is a Python_ toolkit for coordinating asynchronous and dynamic ensembles of calculations.

-libEnsemble can run on leadership-class machines and facilities, and help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism.
+libEnsemble workflows can run on and across laptops, leadership-class machines and facilities, and help users take advantage of massively parallel resources to solve design, decision, and inference problems and expand the class of problems that can benefit from increased parallelism.